 As these are wild birds it isn’t possible to predict just how many will come to the feed on any given day nor how quickly they will actually start feeding – it depends on what they have found for themselves already in the day.

-Typically visitors stay for about an hour and a half but you are welcome to stay longer or leave earlier as you decide.
+Typically, visitors stay for about an hour and a half but you are welcome to stay longer or leave earlier as you decide.

-We have seldom had a day without good sightings of the birds even if they are slow to start feeding.
+We have seldom had a day without good sightings of the birds, even if they are slow to start feeding.

 You can get hot drinks in the visitor centre but aside from that visitors are asked to bring their own food and drink or visit Doune which is only 5 minutes away.

 We would ask all visitors to please help us be green by taking away their rubbish with them.

 However, as we run a working farm we would request that you keep your dog on a lead.
-We would also ask you to clean up after your pet out of respect for other visitors.
+We would also ask you to clean up after your pet, out of respect for other visitors.

 We can find a shady spot for your car if you do need to leave your pet on a hot day.

-From the Car Park, there is a walk of about 500m on a gently sloping, winding path up to the hide, which has 360-degree views.
+From the Car Park, there is a walk of about 350m on a gently sloping, winding path up to the hide, which has 360-degree views.